 Many of the hardest experiences a Marketer must go through almost takes 3-5 opportunities for the Brand Leader to really nail.
 I remember how challenging it was for me the first time I launched a new advertising campaign.
 Can I confess now that it was a complete disaster?
 I had no clue what the major steps were and no one on my side who could teach me.
 I was lucky that my client service person helped me through every step.
 Over the years, I would get better and better, learning something new each time.
 I then struggled the first time I managed a person for the first time.
 Then I struggled to launch a new brand.
 It is starting to sound like I was a disaster at everything.
 Well, I might be over-exaggerating, but I can tell you that i got better each time.
 And you will as well.

-The experiences that you need learn at each stage of the way include:
+The experiences that you need to learn at each stage of the way include:

-- Launching new advertising: Launching a big new campaign from scratch involves a lot of crucial steps to manage, while dealing with the ambiguity of what makes a great creative and smart media choices.
-On top of that, it is essential to keep the agency motivated, while keeping your boss aligned.
+Launching a big new campaign from scratch involves a lot of crucial steps to manage while dealing with the ambiguity of what makes a great creative and smart media choices.
+On top of that, it is essential to keep the agency motivated while keeping your boss aligned.

-- Leading across organization: As you move into more senior leadership roles, a great way to extend your breadth across the organization is to take on more cross-functional roles, whether special projects or moving into a cross functional role.
-This allows you to begin seeing every corner of the organization through the eyes of other team players in sales, HR, operations and finance.
+As you move into more senior leadership roles, a great way to extend your breadth across the organization is to take on more cross-functional roles, whether special projects or moving into a cross-functional role.
+This allows you to begin seeing every corner of the organization through the eyes of other team players in sales, HR, operations, and finance.

 Here is a tool to track your experiences from an entry-level up to a senior role.
 I tell Marketers that you should try to have a good balance as you move up, so you can avoid having any experience gaps when you hit a senior level.